-Research teams consist of 10 students and two NatureBridge field science educators.
+Research teams consist of 10 students and two NatureBridge environmental science educators.
 Everyone does their part to ensure that camps are set up, dinner is ready on time, and research objectives are met.
 There is also plenty of time in each day to enjoy the natural beauty of Olympic National Park and each other’s company.

 Students in the Seattle School District should also consider applying for the Assistance League of Seattle's summer scholarships.

 This course is designed for students entering the 10th, 11th, or 12th grade, or who have just graduated high school.
 We encourage interested students outside of the recommended grade levels to contact us to discuss whether the course is well-suited for them at this time.
 Participants should be able to hike seven miles per day carrying a 30-pound pack.

-Our staff of highly skilled field science educators is key to the success of the Olympic Summer Field Research Course.
+Our staff of highly skilled environmental science educators is key to the success of the Olympic Summer Field Research Course.

-Each learning group consists of no more than 10 students led by two NatureBridge field science educators with extensive experience in backcountry leadership and field research.
+Each learning group consists of no more than 10 students led by two NatureBridge environmental science educators with extensive experience in backcountry leadership and field research.

-Our field science educators have years of teaching experience in outdoor and environmental education programs and a contagious enthusiasm for exploring the natural world.
+Our environmental science educators have years of teaching experience in outdoor and environmental education programs and a contagious enthusiasm for exploring the natural world.

 All of our educators have: